J. J. Abrams's unrealized projects: Everything Must Go

+Only the Lonely

+My Glory Was I Had Such Friends TV series

+In December 2018, Abrams was set to reunite with Jennifer Garner for a limited series they were executive producing based on the 2017 memoir My Glory Was I Had Such Friends.
+However, by 2022, it was announced that the project would no longer be moving forward with Apple after Garner exited.

 They Both Die at the End TV series

-On February 13, 2019, Bad Robot was producing the adaptation of Adam Silvera's book They Both Die at the End with Chris Kelly creating the series with Abrams for HBO.
+In February 2019, Bad Robot was announced to be producing the adaptation of Adam Silvera's book They Both Die at the End with Chris Kelly creating the series alongside Abrams, for HBO.